yuvalmGS/gigaspaces-wiki-jekyll/xap97/logging.markdown

 Formatters are in charge of formatting the log messages and adding meta data to them (date, time, level, etc).
 GigaSpaces configures the logging `Handler`'s `formatter` property with a single `Formatter` implementation class:
 `com.gigaspaces.logger.GSSimpleFormatter.
-This formatter class is based on the `java.util.logging.SimpleFormatter` class. see [Formatting Log Messages](./formatting-log-messages.html) for more details.
+This formatter class is based on the `java.util.logging.SimpleFormatter` class. see [Formatting Log Messages](./logging-formatting-messages.html) for more details.

 # Exception visibility

 GigaSpaces prints exception stack traces for messages with level `SEVERE` or higher.

-{% highlight java %}
+{% highlight console %}
 com.gigaspaces.exceptions.level = SEVERE
 {% endhighlight %}